Post

 • An entire Cloud Connect environment going down because a certificate renewal script ran during peak backup window and briefly interrupted TLS connections to every tenant

 None of these are in any troubleshooting guide.
 You diagnose them by understanding the full stack: application, OS, network, storage, and the interactions between them.
-That cross-layer thinking is what years of support exposure gives you.
+Being able to think across all those layers at once is what you get from years of support.

 When a partner calls in and their production backup environment is down, they’re not having a technical problem.
 They’re having a business problem.
 Their customers are unprotected.
 Their SLAs are being violated.
 Their phone is ringing with calls from people who are angry and scared.

 It also changes how you design systems later.
 When you’ve been the person on the phone during an outage, you think differently about alerting, about runbooks, about mean time to recovery.
-You don’t design for the happy path.
-You design for the 2 AM call where everything is broken and someone needs to fix it fast.
+You stop designing for best-case scenarios.
+You start designing for the worst call you’ve ever taken.

 Why I’m Still Here

 Seven years at one company is unusual in tech.
 People ask why I haven’t jumped.
-The honest answer is that Veeam gave me room to grow in ways that job-hopping wouldn’t have.
+The honest answer is that I kept getting different jobs without changing companies.
 I went from answering phones to leading a team of engineers to doing architectural reviews of production cloud environments.
 Each step built on the last one because I had the institutional knowledge and the relationships to make it happen.

 The VCSP ecosystem specifically is a unique environment.
 You’re not just learning one company’s infrastructure.
 You’re learning how hundreds of companies build and operate their cloud platforms.
 Every partner engagement is a case study in how real organizations make infrastructure decisions, and how those decisions play out over time.